-11 - Historical and Fictional Narratives
+11 - Legendary Narratives

 The spectacular ritual to appease a grieving wife will evolve into a crowning celebration that will catch the attention of European explorers in search of fantastic realms.
 In the afterword we talk about the stories of two conquistadors that almost lost their minds in search of gold and fame.